 Theatre for Young Audiences

-Each spring, Fresno State students enroll in a course to tour children's theatre productions to elementary and middle schools throughout the San Joaquin Valley.
-This company of student actors has been a tradition at Fresno State for over 45 years, and we have toured to more than 40 schools and over 16,000 children in a single season.
+Each spring, Fresno State students enroll in a course to bring children's theatre productions to elementary and middle schools throughout the San Joaquin Valley.
+This touring company of student actors has been a tradition at Fresno State for over 50 years, and have toured more than 40 schools and over 16,000 children in a single season.

 $200.00 for each additional performance on the same day